|Fees||Look up fees|

 Ecological Restoration examines the principles and practices needed to restore terrestrial ecosystems in a range of modified landscapes from settled to agricultural to forested.
-Its focus is ecological, although consideration is also given to socio-economic factors that influence restoration programs.
+The subject’s focus is ecological, although consideration is also given to socio-economic factors that influence restoration programs.
 Lectures and field trips explore ecological principles and projects from site to landscape scales, encompassing biodiversity values and ecosystem services.
-The subject is delivered as a two-week intensive, including a four-day field-based component run from the Creswick campus, followed by an overnight field trip to north-eastern Victoria, and then three final days at the Parkville campus.
+The subject is delivered via a compressed-semester model including a one-week intensive in the mid-semester break, which will aim to include an overnight two-day field trip to north-eastern Victoria.

 Intended learning outcomes

-- Describe the principles that underpin sound ecological restoration with a focus on ecology and with a strong awareness of the social and economic aspects of ecological restoration.
+- Describe the principles that underpin sound ecological restoration with a focus on ecology but also with a strong awareness of the social and economic aspects of ecological restoration;

-- Develop practical skills and strategies for ecological restoration including harnessing natural processes and planning for climate change.
+- Demonstrate practical skills and strategies for ecological restoration including harnessing natural processes and planning for climate change;

 - Explain what constitutes successful ecological restoration and the associated ecological, social and economic benefits.

-- Capacity for independent critical thought, rational inquiry, and self-directed learning and research
+- Apply independent critical thought, rational inquiry, and self-directed learning and research;

-- Ability to synthesise environmental knowledge and propose solutions in applied situations
+- Synthesise environmental knowledge and propose solutions in applied situations;

-- Ability to communicate complex environmental knowledge and research effectively to a range of audiences
+- Communicate complex environmental knowledge and research effectively to a range of audiences;

-- Ability to plan work, use time effectively, and manage small projects
+- Plan work, use time effectively, and manage small projects;

-- Technical skills for professional practice and research in field of specialisation
+- Apply technical skills for professional practice and research in field of specialisation.